Janimj/Unity_DataManagementSystem/README.md

 * Ability to create custom data formats
 * Data Groups, save / load everything at once within a group

-## Some questions that might rise:
+## Some questions that might arise:
 ### Why Assets/Resources folder?
 Resources folder is included in the build version of a Unity project, storing it in assets folder wont allow its usage with build versions.